 In 2006 he suffered a stroke and, through his unbelievable determination and courage, was able to make a comeback and resume performing with the band.
 Through physical therapy he was able to recover from his paralysis and regain his speech and the ability to walk.
 He even regained the ability to play his trombone and sing!
 While he was recovering, he turned over the group to his daughter, Erika Klaber.

 Erika has continued with her father and grandfather’s vision, and has put her own imprint on the group as well.
 At her father’s urging, she began to play her steel drum in the band.
 No one could have imagined how well this beautiful instrument would blend with German music!
-With a Masters degree in Music Education and Ethnomusicology, Erika has been able to expand the musical repertoire, even adding some original music to the line-up.
-The fourth generation of Klabers are making their mark as well.
-Erika’s daughter, Emily Muench, performs regularly with the band, and several of Franz’s and Bill’s children and grandchildren have been apprentice and active members.
+With a Masters degree in Music Education and Ethnomusicology, Erika has been able to expand the musical repertoire, even adding some original music to the line-up with the help of drummer, Mark Becknell.

-The Klaberheads have not only kept a family tradition alive, but have helped keep German Heritage alive musically in Southwest Ohio, as well.
-Because of the foundation Franz Sr. laid down, and Franz Jr. helped build upon, the Klaberheads have expanded their operating territory and have performed at Disney’s Epcot Center, Yuenglings Oktoberfest in Bethlehem, PA., Oktoberfests in Cincinnati, Columbus, Cleveland, Indianapolis, Lexington, Minster, Maysville, Owensboro, and most recently, the Wurstfest in New Braunfels, Texas.
+The Klaberheads have not only kept a family tradition alive, but have helped keep German Heritage alive musically in Southwest Ohio.
+Because of the foundation Franz Sr. laid down, and Franz Jr. helped build upon, the Klaberheads have expanded their operating territory and have performed at Oktoberfests in Cincinnati, Columbus, Minster, Cleveland, Indianapolis, Lexington, Maysville, New Braunfels, TX.
+Knoxville, TN.
+Nashville, TN.
+St. Charles, MO. and most recently Ruidoso, NM. and Mt.
+Angel, OR!